 Television Geography: While the show makes some effort to refer to real parts of the Lower Mainland, there's no good reason for an oil truck being driven around Stanley Park.
 Considering how narrow the roads are there, it's about the most impractical thing to do.
 Also, sharp-eyed people will notice parts of the GVRD stand in for other parts of the GVRD.

 As things are, the course of events depends on the importance of the incident or the person that is affected by Time Travel.
-As the leader of the Freelancers states in S 3 E 1,thousands can die without having an effect on the timeline, as long as the truly important people turn out as they originally did.
+As the leader of the Freelancers states in the season three premiere, thousands can die without having an effect on the timeline, as long as the truly important people turn out as they originally did.
 This explains why Kellogg's grandmother can be safely killed/a mass murderer taken out without repercussions: Rubber-Band History evens out the changes and makes sure that any Butterfly of Doom is suffocated (otherwise, the numerous changes would lead to serious long-term consequences, considering how much Young!Alec's life was affected so far).
 But once Alec Sadler really goes off the rails, shit hits the fan.

 The show's setting apparently includes a many-worlds multiverse, so that while they're in "the past" they're not in their own past, but the past of an alternate timeline that has them as time-travellers in it.
 Which is how Kellog's grandmother can die as a young girl without affecting him.
 However, the season 3 premiere shows that a severe-enough disruption to history can cause a given branch of history to collapse and cease to exist.